 Take part in discussions and demonstrations re respecting 'sacred boundaries’ when labouring in the presence of a newly deceased.
 These teachings arise from ancient Jewish funeral customs. (optional).

 Don speaks from his pioneering work as former Canadian Outreach Director for the North American Green Burial Council on topics such as:

 How to reduce one's carbon footprint in burial or cremation.

 The three categories of green burial fashioned by the Green Burial Council.

-I am available for staging hosted 1-3 day Home Funeral Practicums across Canada along with qualified workshop leaders.
-I am also open to teaching in the United States.
+Please know I am available for staging hosted 1-3 day Home Funeral Practicums across Canada.
+I am also open to requests to teach in the United States.

-Thank you for visiting the Canadian Home Funeral Practicum site!
-I hope we'll meet some day!
+Thank you for visiting this site!
+I hope we'll meet some day.